A guide to everything about budgeting

 Part I. What is a budget and why should you have one?

-Budgeting isn’t exactly the most exciting thing to think about or start doing.
-But despite what you may have heard about budgeting, there’s nothing you should ever be scared of when you start creating one.
+Let’s be real for one moment, budgeting isn’t exactly the most exciting thing to think about or start doing.
+But despite what you’ve already heard when it comes to budgeting, there’s nothing you should ever be scared of when you start creating one.

 The most basic definition of a budget reads something like this: